 Transportation planning for the Denver region is a continuing, cooperative, and comprehensive process.
 Three agencies-the Denver Regional Council of Governments (DRCOG), the Regional Transportation District (RTD), and the Colorado Department of Transportation (CDOT) are the primary partners in this effort.
-A Metropolitan Planning Agreement (MPA) signed in XXX (formally Memorandum of Agreement (MOA) signed in 2001 and modified in 2008) forms and directs this partnership.
+A Metropolitan Planning are the MOA Metropolitan Planning Agreement (MPA)